 - 11.2.127 Although there is no single overarching strategy, green infrastructure strategies have been adopted for parts of the Plan area.
-The 6C's Green Infrastructure Strategy, which takes in the counties of Leicestershire, Derbyshire and Nottinghamshire, is relevant to Derby City Council, Amber Valley Borough Council, South Derbyshire District Council and Erewash Borough Council.
-The Greater Nottingham Green and Blue Infrastructure Strategy includes the administrative area of Erewash Borough Council.
+The 6C's Green Infrastructure Strategy216, which takes in the counties of Leicestershire, Derbyshire and Nottinghamshire, is relevant to Derby City Council, Amber Valley Borough Council, South Derbyshire District Council and Erewash Borough Council.
+The Greater Nottingham Green and Blue Infrastructure Strategy includes the administrative area of Erewash Borough Council217.
 Green infrastructure studies have also been undertaken as part of local plan preparation by Derbyshire District Council, High Peak Brough Council and Chesterfield Borough Council.
 Derbyshire County Council is also currently building an evidence base to assist in the production of a Natural Capital Strategy which, it is hoped, will be adopted by 2023.
 The MPA will utilise the studies and adopted strategies when assessing the impact of development proposals on existing green infrastructure assets as well as any potential linkages to those assets. - 11.2.128 Proposals for mineral development and, where appropriate, mineral related development, will be expected to contribute to the extension or enhancement of the green and blue infrastructure network in the Plan area, helping to address deficiencies in existing provision and providing good quality connections to the network and throughout the development.
 The MPA will expect green infrastructure principles to be considered and incorporated into proposals for minerals development at the earliest possible opportunity.
 They should be considered at every scale (e.g. local or strategic) and be capable of delivering a wide range of environmental, health and quality of life benefits for local communities.
 Applicants should assess the site context for green infrastructure functions and take opportunities to achieve multifunctionality by bringing green infrastructure functions together. - 11.2.129 In developing proposals for minerals development and minerals related development, the MPA will expect applicants to have regard to the content of existing green infrastructure strategies, or other strategies approved during the Plan period, promoting change at the landscape scale.
-These should be viewed and considered alongside other relevant policies of this
+These should be viewed and considered alongside other relevant policies of this Plan to identify opportunities for protecting, enhancing and connecting green infrastructure assets as part of new development.
+Further guidance on planning for green and blue infrastructure, as well as a green infrastructure framework, is provided by Natural England.
+218

-&lt;sup>216 6cs Green Infrastructure Strategy (July 2010)
+216 6cs Green Infrastructure Strategy (July 2010)

-&lt;sup>217 Greater Nottingham Green and Blue Infrastructure Strategy Part 1 (July 2020)
+217 Greater Nottingham Green and Blue Infrastructure Strategy Part 1 (July 2020)